petli/codplayer/README.md

 Database administration
 -----------------------

-A web GUI for administering the discs in the database is provided in `src/webui/dbadmin`, which accesses the database through the REST interface provided by `codrestd`.
+A web GUI for administering the discs in the database is provided via the REST API provided by `codrestd`.
 Current features:

 * Browse discs, show track listings
 * Edit disc and track details